 The position of deputy state medical examiner is created within the Office of the State Medical Examiner.
 The deputy state medical examiner shall report to and be responsible to the state medical examiner.
-The deputy state medical examiner shall meet the qualification criteria established in section 691.5 for the state medical examiner as provided in section 691.6, subsection 3.
+The deputy state medical examiner shall meet the qualification criteria established in section 691.5 for the state medical examiner and shall be subject to rules adopted by the state medical examiner as provided in section 691.6, subsection 3.